UoB-COMSM0166/2025-group-4/README.md

 ### 7.3 Summary

-Our combination of **white-box logic testing** and **black-box behavior simulation** enabled a well-rounded validation of the game system.
+Our combination of **white-box logic testing** and **black-box behaviour simulation** enabled a well-rounded validation of the game system.
 Future plans include introducing **coverage tracking tools (e.g., Istanbul)** and **automated input simulations** to extend the depth and efficiency of our testing pipeline.

 ---